cornazano/conferences/2017/DevOpsEnterpriseSummitUSA.md

 />
 </a>

+* Amazon doesn't need an innovation department because all teams are innovating
+* Need for an innovation department indicates an issue for the org
+* Prime Now - "cloud 7-11 store"
+* Team owns one or more services
+* You own it - if there's a problem, your pager goes off
+* No coordination between teams
+* 6-9 people for any new initiative - one pizza team
+* Traditional e-commerce: 1-2 days for fulfillment.
+Needed ~15 minutes instead.
+* Limit fulfillment changes to happy path only.
+* Facade - handled monitoring and exceptions.
+* Worked on appropriate decoupling, creating _service compositions_ at enterprise level
+* Too many fine-grained services can be a problem
+* Enterprise initiatives that cut across services is a challenge for devops / microservices; how to minimize redundancy?

 ## <a name="cox-scott"></a> Disney Presentation (I don't have the title)

 Jason Cox | Brian Scott

+* Small things, small ideas, can become big
+* Tech as part of DNA, but _always in service ot telling a story_
+* Second only to creativity, is technology.
+* How de we scale devops / digital transformation?
+* I see the computer as the bicycle of the mind; amplifies our efficiency.
+* Movies anywhere.
+Collaboration with four other studios to make them available.
+* Brian's team is embedded with devs = feature design, sprints, project management, etc.
+* One major version behind the major release to avoid new introduced bugs.
+* Use lambda for notification - more like cron jobs.
+* All in on Kubernetes, running on AWS.
+* Really aggressive on deployments - usually minutes.
+* _Everything_ through a pipeline (like Capitol One).
+* Moving to Jenkins from GitLab.

 ## <a name="willis"></a> DevOps: You Build It, You Secure It